RamOchoa-HES/HyperCode/README.md

 #### Initial Backlog Logic

+We prioritized our backlog items based on need and dependencies in the following order

-- Access to tools needed for development are obtained and setup
+1. Access to tools needed for development are obtained and setup
-- Design for MVP
+2. Design wireframes for initial pages
-- Define database tables
+3. Define database tables
-- Define testing strategies
+4. Define testing strategies
-- Write design documents
+5. Write design documents
-- Track progress between team members
+6. Track progress between team members

 #### Goals for Sprint 1